The Creation of Adam: Analysis

 Several hypotheses have been put forward about the meaning of The Creation of Adams highly original composition, many of them taking Michelangelo's well-documented expertise in human anatomy as their starting point.

 Depiction of the human brain

 In 1990 in Anderson, Indiana, physician Frank Meshberger noted in the Journal of the American Medical Association that the background figures and shapes portrayed behind the figure of God appeared to be an anatomically accurate picture of the human brain.
-On close examination, borders in the painting correlate with major sulci of the cerebrum in the inner and outer surface of the brain, the brain stem, the frontal lobe, the basilar artery, the pituitary gland and the optic chiasm.
+On close examination, borders in the painting correlate with major sulci of the cerebrum in the inner and outer surface of the brain, including a distinctive Sylvian fissure, the brain stem, the frontal lobe, the basilar artery, the pituitary gland and the optic chiasm.